A Driving Tour of African-American History in Washington County, MD

 Washington County is rich in African-American history.
 Here’s a suggested driving tour of African-American history sites that can be done in a morning or a day, depending on how long you spend at the various sites.
 Many of these sites have limited indoor visiting hours, but most (though not all) of the grounds are open during daylight hours.
 As you drive from south to north on this tour, you’ll move gradually from sites of slavery to sites of freedom.
 (Or of course you can do the tour in reverse order if that works better for you.)
 Places where you can eat meals are built in.

-Starting point: Shepherdstown, WV.
-Grab a cup of coffee in this college town before crossing the Potomac on route 34 E (a secnic view!) to Ferry Hill Plantation, a National Park Service site that overlooks the river, on your left.
+Starting point: Grab a cup of coffee at the Little Brick Coffee Shop on route 34 (Sheperdstown Pike) in Sharpsburg, then proceed to Ferry Hill Plantation, a National Park Service site that overlooks the river, on your right.
 Ferry Hill was worked by a dozen or more of enslaved persons in the early nineteenth century.
 Although much of the older writing about this site emphasizes the supposed “good treatment” of the enslaved, in fact the plantation owner was suspicious and violent towards them.
 His farm journal can be read online.
 The house at Ferry Hill is indefinitely closed to the public at present, but the plantation grounds are open.
 You can read the National Park service information about the house, but for information about the enslaved population go to this article by historian Robert Chidester.

 Bonus site if you have time: Head south out of Sharpsburg (on Harpers Ferry Road) to the ruins of Antietam Iron Works.
 This early nineteenth-century industrial site was worked by a mix of free and slave labor, as was common in the local iron industry.
 In about 1836, the enslaved workers here protested against mistreatment by the owner’s agent and white co-workers.
 The slaves threw one of the white men across the millstream and then hid out in the nearby hills until a peaceful resolution was reached.
 The remaining ruins of the furnace are impressive.
 Read about the site at the C&O Canal Trust website.